'Potential to be an extreme event': Heavy rain warning for Bay of Plenty

 "This has the potential to be an extreme event and people are urged to keep up to date with advice from MetService in case Bay of Plenty need to be escalated to Red Warnings."

-A heavy rain watch is in place for Taupō from 3am on Wednesday until 9pm.
-Periods of heavy rain with possible thunderstorms were forecast.
+A heavy rain watch is in place for Taupō from 3am tomorrow until 9pm.
+Periods of heavy rain with possible thunderstorms are forecast.

-Rotorua Lakes Council said it was keeping watch on current weather warnings and relevant teams were on standby to respond to any weather-related issues or emergencies that may occur.
+Rotorua Lakes Council said it was watching current weather warnings and relevant teams were on standby to respond to any weather-related issues or emergencies.

 The council urged motorists to take care on the roads as conditions could become hazardous.